rdmorganiser/rdmo-docs/docs/management/conditions.rst

 Condition
 """""""""
 Conditions are configured with a source attribute, which will be evaluated, a relation like "equal" or "greater than" and a target.
 The target is a text string or an option.
 As an example, if the source is the attribute ``project/legal_aspects/ipr/yesno``, the relation is "equal to", and the target text is "1", the condition will be true for a project where the answer to the question connected to the attribute ``project/legal_aspects/ipr/yesno`` is "1" (or "yes" for a yesno widget).

+Comment
+    internal comment to share information to be seen by users with access to the management backend

 Source
   The Attribute this condition is evaluating.